Levridge-Tory/LevridgeIntegrationDocs/docs/ManagingSplits_SalesContracts_Prepayments.md

 - Enter the customer
   - Once selected, the customer’s account information will auto-populate
 - Choose any split group for that customer on your sales order
-  - The field will default to a split group that is 100% but you can select whichever one you would like
-- Choose specific period
+- Choose specific sales period (this is optional).
 - Enter the items for the sales order and their quantities.
   - Additional order lines can be created.
 - Click Save.
 - Click the Post packing slip button to indicate the product has been sent out to the customer.
 - Once delivered, one is now able to view the sales order with a sales agreement and prepayment allocated towards it according to the items that match between the sales order and the sales agreement and/or prepayment.